Xilinx/PYNQ/docs/source/6_overlays.rst

 Each IOP contains a MicroBlaze processor and a dedicated memory block for the MicroBlaze instruction and data memory.
 This memory block is dual-ported, with one port connected to the MicroBlaze, and the other connected to the ARM Cortex-A9 processor.
 This allows the ARM processor to access the MicroBlaze memory and dynamically write a new program to the MicroBlaze instruction area.
 The data area can be used for communication and data exchanges between the ARM processor and the IOP(s).

-In the Base overlay on the PYNQ-Z1 board, two IOPs controls each of the two Pmod interfaces, and another IOP controls the Arduino interface.
+In the Base overlay on the PYNQ-Z1 board, two IOPs control each of the two Pmod interfaces, and another IOP controls the Arduino interface.
 Inside the IOP are interface and functional blocks; Timer, UART, IIC, SPI, GPIO (General Purpose Input/Output) and Configurable switch.
 IIC and SPI are standard interfaces used by many of the available Pmod, Grove and other peripherals, and GPIO can be used to connect to custom interfaces or used as simple inputs and outputs.
 When a Pmod, Arduino shield, or other peripheral is plugged in to a port, the configurable switch allows the Pmod signals to be routed internally to the required interface block.

 Pmod IO Processor
 ------------------